What we do

 The WCB’s vision is to eliminate injuries and restore abilities.
 This is the fundamental driver of all that we do on behalf of our customers – the workers and employers of the province.
 That’s why we are leaders in promoting workplace safety and injury prevention.

-• WorkSafe Saskatchewan is our partnership with the Ministry of Labour Relations and Workplace Safety.
-Working with the Ministry, we have developed a joint injury prevention strategy for our province.
+• WorkSafe Saskatchewan is our partnership with the Occupational Health and Safety (OHS) division at the Ministry of Labour Relations and Workplace Safety.
+Working with OHS, we have developed a joint injury prevention strategy for our province.
+Learn more about WorkSafe Saskatchewan.

 • Visit WorkSafe Saskatchewan’s website at www.worksafesask.ca for resources and training on injury prevention.